innereq/FurryChat/README.md

 An experimental fork of FluffyChat.

 # Changes from FluffyChat
+ * Reworked auth flow
+ * Removed Sentry
  * Double check of .well-known
- * Get Jitsi from .well-known
+ * Get Jitsi instance from .well-known
- * Removed Sentry

 # Features
  * Single and group chats